 The Capture and Destruction of Ai

-8 1 Then the Lord said to Joshua, "Do not be afraid; do not be discouraged.
-Take the whole army with you, and go up and attack Ai.
-For I have delivered into your hands the king of Ai, his people, his city and his land.
-2 You shall do to Ai and its king as you did to Jericho and its king, except that you may carry off their plunder and livestock for yourselves.
-Set an ambush behind the city."
+8 1 And Jehovah said to Joshua, Fear not, neither be dismayed.
+Take with thee all the people of war, and arise, go up to Ai.
+See, I have given into thy hand the king of Ai, and his people, and his city, and his land.
+2 And thou shalt do to Ai and to its king as thou didst to Jericho and to its king; only, the spoil thereof and the cattle thereof shall ye take as prey for yourselves.
+Set an ambush against the city behind it.

 The Law Recorded at Mount Ebal

-30 Then Joshua built on Mount Ebal an altar to the Lord, the God of Israel, 31 as Moses the servant of the Lord had commanded the Israelites.
-He built it according to what is written in the Book of the Law of Moses-an altar of uncut stones, on which no iron tool had been used.
-On it they offered to the Lord burnt offerings and sacrificed fellowship offerings.
-32 There, in the presence of the Israelites, Joshua wrote on stones a copy of the law of Moses.
-33 All the Israelites, with their elders, officials and judges, were standing on both sides of the ark of the covenant of the Lord, facing the Levitical priests who carried it.
-Both the foreigners living among them and the native-born were there.
-Half of the people stood in front of Mount Gerizim and half of them in front of Mount Ebal, as Moses the servant of the Lord had formerly commanded when he gave instructions to bless the people of Israel.
-34 Afterward, Joshua read all the words of the law-the blessings and the curses-just as it is written in the Book of the Law.
-35 There was not a word of all that Moses had commanded that Joshua did not read to the whole assembly of Israel, including the women and children, and the foreigners who lived among them.
+30 Then Joshua built an altar to Jehovah the God of Israel, in mount Ebal, 31 as Moses the servant of Jehovah had commanded the children of Israel, as it is written in the book of the law of Moses, an altar of whole stones, over which iron had not been lifted up.
+And they offered up burnt-offerings on it to Jehovah, and sacrificed peace-offerings.
+32 And he wrote there on the stones a copy of the law of Moses, which he had written before the children of Israel.
+33 And all Israel, and their elders, and their officers and judges, stood on this side and on that side of the ark before the priests the Levites, who bore the ark of the covenant of Jehovah, as well the stranger as the home-born [Israelite]; half of them toward mount Gerizim, and the other half of them toward mount Ebal; as Moses the servant of Jehovah had commanded, that they should bless the people of Israel, in the beginning.
+34 And afterwards he read all the words of the law, the blessing and the curse, according to all that is written in the book of the law.
+35 There was not a word of all that Moses had commanded which Joshua read not before the whole congregation of Israel, and the women, and the children, and the strangers that lived among them.